Help Trey Get Elected in 2026

 A Vote for Families & The Environment

 I grew up in the Edgemont area, and have lived in North Vancouver almost my entire life.
 My career has been spent working with families, children and youth of North Vancouver.
-I am currently employed as the Director of School Age Care Programs for a large childcare provider called Bee Haven, and serve as Vice President of Parkgate Society in a voluntary role.
+I have previously worked as the Director of School Age Care Programs for a large childcare provider called Bee Haven, and have served on the Parkgate Society board of director's in a voluntary role for 5 years, including years as Vice President and President.
 I have gained a deep respect for our community’s educators, social workers, and caregivers, as these workers make up a strong part of the fabric of North Vancouver.
-As a councillor I will fight for the rights of families to get childcare, and for seniors to have free or low cost programs by strongly supporting more community organizations, like the not for profit Parkgate Society.
+As a councillor I will fight for the rights of families to get affordable childcare, and for seniors to have free or low cost programs by strongly supporting more community organizations, like the not for profit Parkgate Society.
 I completed a BA from Acadia University in Political Science, with a focus on international relations, and an Associate Certificate in Public Relations with Distinction from BCIT.

 If elected, I am committed to getting the most out of every tax dollar for the people of the District of North Vancouver, preserving our community’s unique natural splendor, and working with developers to achieve the greatest benefits for the people who live here.
-For too long the current council, despite some good intentions, has been a dysfunctional group with some members even looking out for their own interests.
 There is so much work that needs to be done to improve the way we deal with traffic, transportation, taxes, our environment, and development, I feel it is essential that council is only beholden to the interests of the people of North Vancouver.

 I have come to the conclusion that local politics has a special place on the political spectrum.
 I believe it is where people of any political stripe can sit down with the shared interest of making our community better, rather than voting strictly along ideological lines.
 For me this means consensus building, and that is the overarching goal I want to bring to District Council if elected.